Acceptance and Commitment Therapy (ACT) with Compassion Workshop

 Onsite Learning Programme

-Explore compassion-focused approaches within Acceptance and Commitment Therapy.
+Explore compassion-focused approaches within Acceptance and Commitment Therapy (ACT).

 This workshop introduces practitioners to the integration of compassion-based perspectives within ACT practice.
-Participants explore how compassion can support emotional regulation, self-awareness, and psychological flexibility.
-The course encourages practitioners to apply these principles in ways that deepen therapeutic relationships and support client wellbeing.
+Participants explore how compassion can support emotional regulation, self-awareness and psychological flexibility.
+It encourages practitioners to apply these principles in ways that deepen therapeutic relationships and support client wellbeing.

 "*" indicates required fields